antronerds/r2-tutorials/docs/Using_Datasets.md

     [**Figure 6: Combine search filters in the grid**](_static/images/Usingdatasets/UsingDataset_combine_grid_filters.png)

-2. Again we use the **Confirm Selection** button if we want to continue our analysis with a specific dataset of the grid.
+2. Again we use the 'Confirm Selection' button if we want to continue our analysis with a specific dataset of the grid.

-3. Select “Across Datasets” in field **1**.
-Note that in field 2 different options become available compared to the “single dataset” option.
+3. Select *Across Datasets* in field **1**.
+Note that in field 2 different options become available compared to the *single dataset* option.

     ![](_static/images/Usingdatasets/UsingDatasets_SelectAcrossDatasetsInR2v1.png "Figure 8: Selecting across datasets")

     [**Figure 7: Selecting across datasets**](_static/images/Usingdatasets/UsingDatasets_SelectAcrossDatasetsInR2v1.png)

-    Analysis methods following selecting the “Across Datasets” option in field **1** will be discussed in Chapter 10 “Working with multiple datasets”.
+    Analysis methods following selecting the *Across Datasets* option in field **1** will be discussed in Chapter 10 “Working with multiple datasets”.